Willphillips96/Willphillips96/README.md

 I am currently persuing a degree in Cyber Security and actively working on labs/projects in my free time.

 ## Objective
 My experience as a Technical Support Analyst sparked my interest in cybersecurity, specifically in certain cases helping the secuity team safeguard company assets with various tools.
-This motivated me to earn the CompTIA Security+ certification.
 Since then, I've been enthusiastic about transitioning into this field and am now focused on pursuing a Tier 1 Analyst role in a Security Operations Center (SOC).
 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]